 What is a PAT Tester?

-A portable appliance tester, otherwise known as a PAT tester for short and sometimes a Test & Tag Machine, is an electrical safety measuring device used specifically in the testing and tagging industry to identify whether an electrical portable appliance is safe or not to use.
+A portable appliance tester, otherwise known as a PAT tester for short and sometimes a Test & Tag Machine, is an electrical safety measuring device used specifically in the testing and tagging industry to identify whether an electrical portable appliance is safe to use.

 Portable Appliance Tester